AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

           end loop;
           Found := False;
        end Search_Array;

-    begin
-       null;
-    end Show_Search_Array_1;
+    end Show_Search_Array;

 This example is not correct.
-Though there clearly are legal uses of the function ``Search_Array``, flow analysis will complain that ``Result`` is not initialized on the path that does not exit inside the loop.
-Note that, even if this program is not incorrect, the flow message cannot necessarily be discarded.
-Indeed, it means that flow analysis cannot guaranty that ``Result`` will never be read when uninitialized, which is an assumption to further analysis performed by GNATprove.
-Therefore, the user should either initialize ``Result`` when ``Found`` is false, which will silence flow analysis, or verify this assumption by other means.
+Though there clearly are legal uses of the function ``Search_Array``, flow analysis will complain that ``Result`` is not initialized on the path that does not return inside the loop.
+Note that, even if this program is not incorrect, the flow message should not be ignored.
+Indeed, it means that flow analysis cannot guaranty that ``Result`` will always be initialized at the call site, while GNATprove assumes any read of ``Result`` at the call site will read initialized data.
+Therefore, the user should
+either initialize ``Result`` when ``Found`` is false, which will silence flow analysis, or verify this assumption at call site by other means.

 Example #2